Why Metrics are Awesome

 It gets better.

 On any data point your clients can make annotations, a simple note detailing what’s going on now relevant to the data point (easily entered by text or email, of course).
 I encourage my clients to add a note as often as possible, a little reminder of what’s working when things are going well and what’s happening when things aren’t.
 Over time a story builds that’s more than just numbers: trends reveal themselves, common pitfalls reveal themselves, things that really work reveal themselves.
-In my client’s graph above we saw the two flat periods what when he was spending too much time offline with his fiancee, and that when she was away for a few days his business really hummed.
+In my client’s graph above we saw the two flat periods when he was spending too much time offline with his fiancee, and that when she was away for a few days his business really hummed.
 He was able to have a super straight conversation with her about separation of work and play (he has a home office), and she, dear that she is and committed to his success, was fantastic about working out arrangements and structures to serve that end.

 It even gets just a little bit better.